Esri/arcgis-pro-sdk-community-samples/Framework/Shortcuts/ReadMe.md

  1. Expand the "Global" group.
 Scroll down to "SampleButton."
 This is a read-only accelerator added by this AddIn.
  1. Uncheck the "Show currently active shortcuts" checkbox at the top of the dialog.
  1. Expand the Custom group.
 This is an example of a Custom category added in this sample.
- 1. Close the Keyboard Shortcuts Dialog
+ 1. Close the Keyboard Shortcuts Dialog.
  1. Press `h` to invoke the Accelerator command.
 A message will appear.
  1. Press `k` to invoke a shortcut targeting the map view.
  1. With the map view still activated, press `Shift + j` to trigger a shortcut that opens a Sample DockPane.